 The paintings are large and flirt with patterns of pixelated grids and sections of parallel lines made by the swiping of paint Ferris refers to as “erasures.”
 Also characteristic to this grouping is an improbable and towering impasto that stands an inch or more off the surface of the canvases which is otherwise visually flat.
 In Surge (2018) these impasto sections are carved into clean and logical shapes which bring them intimately close to the viewer against a backdrop of fuzzy abstractions made with thin brushwork or pigment applied with a spray gun.
 The impasto extrudes from the canvas surface at 90 degrees and creates its own mesa-like plane.
 Arranged in interlocking geometries and tight grids, they might read as anything from skyscrapers, keys on a computer keyboard, or odd macarons at a pâtisserie.
 Regardless, there is an uncertainty of scale between these objects that makes Ferris’ work successful and otherworldly.

 The titles of the work also serve to transport the viewer, often including or completely comprising of ASCII characters with titles such as ++++***)))) (2012), or utilizing non-traditional capitalization like in the work scRoll (2017).
 Both examples of type treatment suggest a connection to the early forum-based internet where these motifs were born, one which is reinforced through the color schemes and patterning reminiscent of this era (think no further than the Windows 95 logo).
 While comparing Ferris’ work to technology feels straightforward, attempting to compare the artist’s oeuvre to anything familiar also seems besides the point.
-The wall text for the painting Clocked (2015) - a work that is particularly evocative of computer graphics - includes a complicating comment from Ferris about the connection to technology and her work: “Painting has always been interpreted through the technologies of its time...but it is problematic to allow the media of the moment to eclipse other possible interpretations.”
+The wall text for the painting Clocked (2015) - a work that is particularly evocative of computer graphics - includes a complicating comment from Ferris about the connection to technology and his work: “Painting has always been interpreted through the technologies of its time...but it is problematic to allow the media of the moment to eclipse other possible interpretations.”